joo1es/request/README.md

-This is a lightweight whitch base on "fetch" request library.
+This is a lightweight which bases on "fetch" request library.